aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iparagraphfactory/create_paragraph/_index.md

 ## create_paragraph {#iparagraph}
-Creates a new empty paragraph.
+Creates a new paragraph with specified paragraph data using.

 ### Returns